CEAC333/Cloudflare-API-Tools/README.md

 # Cloudflare API Tools

-WARNING: this script isn't working yet.
+WARNING: this script is in the early stages and isn't well-tested.
+Be sure you understand what it does and how it works before you use it.

 A simple command line utility to manage development mode and cache clearing on Cloudflare.